4lisalehi/4lisalehi.github.io/_pages/about.md

   - /about.html
 ---

-Studying Software Engineering at Amirkabir University of Technology
+Software Engineering Student at Amirkabir University of Technology

 Interested in:

-* High performance computing
 * Distributed systems and algorithms
 * Cryptography
 * Programming languages and formal methods